-When you are ready, click Save Layout to save your layout to the Custom Layouts menu.
+When you're ready, click Save Layout at the top right to save your layout to the Custom Layouts menu.

 Click the gear icon to access these options.

-- The Copy Layouts window opens.
-Click the Templates drop-down list and select the Template that contains your desired custom layout.
-Any available layouts display as icons below the drop-down list.
+- Click the Templates dropdown and select the template that contains your desired Custom Layout.
+Any available layouts display as icons below the dropdown.

 - Click to select each custom layout you wish to copy (selected layouts are highlighted green).